10. S3 classes#

 ## 4 virginica Petal.Length 5.552

-It is quite readable.
+The functional syntax is very reader-centric (by the way, self-explanatory variable names and rich comments are priceless).
 We compute the mean in groups defined by Species in a subset of the iris data frame.
-All verbs appear on the left-hand side of the expression, with the last (the most important?) operation being listed first.
+All verbs appear on the left side of the expression, with the final (the most important?) operation being listed first.

 h(g(f(x), y))